From Our Partners

 It Can't Happen Here Radio Play

-In advance of the 2020 election, Arena Stage is pleased to join theaters across the country in bringing awareness about Berkeley Repetory's YouTube radio production of Sinclair Lewis' novel It Can't Happen Here scheduled to premiere on October 13 at 8 p.m.
+In advance of the 2020 election, Arena Stage was pleased to join theaters across the country in bringing awareness about Berkeley Repetory's YouTube radio production of Sinclair Lewis' novel It Can't Happen Here which premiered on October 13.